-- 5.27 The essential purpose of the licence or certificate is to regulate behaviour on premises and access to them where this relates to licensable activities and the licensing objectives.
-Conditions attached to licences cannot seek to manage the behaviour of customers once they are beyond the direct management of the licence holder and his staff or agents.
-They can however directly impact on the behaviour of those under the licensee's direction when on their premises or in the immediate vicinity of the premises as they seek entry or leave. - 5.28 There are a number of offences both within the Licensing Act 2003 and other legislation that relate to crime and disorder and that licensees should be familiar with.
-These offences stand in their own right and will not be duplicated as conditions on any licence/certificate. - 5.29 A 'Pubwatch' scheme operates within part of the East Staffordshire area and aims to counter individuals who threaten damage, disorder and violence or use or deal in drugs in their premises by excluding them from licensed premises.
+- 17.1 The essential purpose of the Licence or Certificate is to regulate behaviour on Premises and access to them where this relates to Licensable activities and the Licensing objectives.
+Conditions attached to Licences cannot seek to manage the behaviour of customers once they are beyond the direct management of the Licence Holder and his staff or agents.
+They can however directly impact on the behaviour of those under the Licensee's direction when on their Premises or in the immediate vicinity of the Premises as they seek entry or leave. - 17.2 There are a number of offences both within the Licensing Act 2003 and other Legislation that relate to Crime and Disorder and that Licensees should be familiar with.
+These offences stand in their own right and will not be duplicated as Conditions on any Licence/Certificate.

+- 17.4 A 'Pubwatch' scheme operates within the East Staffordshire area and aims to counter individuals who threaten damage, disorder and violence or use or deal in drugs in their premises by excluding them from Licensed premises.
 The Licensing Authority is particularly supportive of such schemes and considers premises should join where it is appropriate to do so.
-Licensed premises sited within Burton town centre are particularly encouraged to join the Pubwatch scheme and if they are not members will be expected to demonstrate alternative controls, of at least the same effect, to counteract crime and disorder in relation to their premises. - 5.30 The Security Industry Authority also plays an important role in preventing crime and disorder by ensuring door supervisors are properly licensed.
+Licensed premises sited within Burton and Uttoxeter Town Centres are particularly encouraged to join the Pubwatch scheme and if they are not members will be expected to demonstrate alternative controls, of at least the same effect, to counteract crime and disorder in relation to their premises. - 17.5 The Security Industry Authority also plays an important role in preventing crime and disorder by ensuring door supervisors are properly licensed.
 The Authority will cooperate work with the security industry.